TejasPoojari02/TejasPoojari02/README.md

 - 👋 Hi, I’m @TejasPoojari02
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development and Automation
-- 🌱 I’m currently learning Java Script
+- 🌱 I’m currently learning Java Script and Typescript
-- 💞️ I’m looking to collaborate on Python Projects
+- 💞️ I’m looking to collaborate on Python and Automation Projects
 - 📫 How to reach me - tejaspoojari02@gmail.com

 <!---